rohitium/ai_peer_reviewer/README.md

-# AI Project Reviewer
+# AI Peer Reviewer
-AI Project Reviewer is an automated peer-review system developed using Crew AI.
+AI Peer Reviewer is an automated peer-review system developed using Crew AI.
 This project is designed to facilitate the review process of scientific publications by simulating two distinct roles: Reviewer and Editor.
 Each role performs specific tasks on an input scientific text, generating a thorough and accurate review as well as detailed editing feedback.
 The system is particularly aimed at enhancing the peer-review process for complex, biophysics-focused research articles.

 ## Key files
 `config/agents.yaml`: Defines the characteristics and goals for each agent in the review process.